-The Programs in Urban and Regional Planning (URP) seeks to develop leaders in the field of city planning.
+The Department of Urban and Regional Planning seeks to develop leaders in the field of city planning.
 The program will provide students with learning opportunities that will enable them to develop the intellectual qualities necessary for meeting the broad and varied range of problems and challenges associated with urban growth and development.
-The Program offers a Master of Arts degree and Doctor of Philosophy degree.
-The Master of Arts program is accredited through the Planning Accreditation Board.
-The M.A. program consists of an inter-disciplinary curriculum of 49 semester hours, including practical community-based learning experiences and planning studios, while the Doctor of Philosophy consists of 48 semester hours.
-The Program has a special focus on increasing the number of under-represented groups and women in the profession.
+The Department offers a Master of Arts degree and Doctor of Philosophy degree.
+The Master of Arts program consists of an inter-disciplinary curriculum of 49 semester hours, including practical community-based learning experiences and planing studios, while the Doctor of Philosophy consists of 48 semester hours.
+The Department has a special focus on increasing the number of under-represented groups and women in the profession.
 The rigorous program is designed for both full-time and part-time students.
 The program targets recognition at the regional, state, and national levels.

-Urban and Regional Planning concentrates upon the challenging issues and problems confronting planning professionals and scholars in the rebuilding of cities across the nation.
+The Department concentrates upon the challenging issues and problems confronting planning professionals and scholars in the rebuilding of cities across the nation.
 Courses and studios offer challenging scholarly and practical work that focuses attention on real world solutions while respecting the ethical, skill, and plan development practices of the profession.